eratio08/dotfiles/README.md

 notify-send 'Hello world!'
 'This is an example notification.'
 ```

+## 🎶 Spotify
+A light weight alternative to the electron client it `spotify-tui` + `spotifyd`.
+To setup `spotify-tui` follow the [instruction](https://github.com/Rigellute/spotify-tui#connecting-to-spotifys-api) shown in the repo.
+To actually play something you need to setup `spotifyd` as a backend.
+The [instructions](https://github.com/Spotifyd/spotifyd#configuration-file) are found in the repo.

 ## 💨 Fan Controll

 Use [mbpfan](https://github.com/linux-on-mac/mbpfan) as of 2020-05-30 only the repo version (self build) works